webplatform/docs/dom/MouseEvent/y/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer
 |Version=Earlier than 5
 |Note=This property is read only.
-This property retrieves a coordinate relative to the client
+This property retrieves a coordinate relative to the client.
 }}
 }}
 {{See_Also_Section}}